ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 We can call a different contract in one of two ways:

-.
-Use an interface definition to create a function call .
-Use the [application binary interface (ABI)](https://docs.soliditylang.org/en/v0.8.3/abi-spec.html) ourselves to create the call.
+- Use an interface definition to create a function call
+- Use the [application binary interface (ABI)](https://docs.soliditylang.org/en/v0.8.3/abi-spec.html) "manually" to create the call.
 This is what the author of the code decided to do it.

 ```solidity